dinkelburg/diversdesk/diversdesk/src/content/docs/getting-started-and-workflows/login.md

 :::

 ## Login to your account
-To login, you can visit [traveltruster.com](https://www.traveltruster.com/?modal=account&flow=signin) or, for Diversdesk white-label users, via the personal URL that we've provided to you, and select the login button for desktop or the profile icon on mobile phone.
+To login, you can visit [app.diversdesk.com](https://app.diversdesk.com/u?toggle_modal=account&persist_flow=signin) or, for Diversdesk white-label users, via **your personal URL** that we've provided to you, and select the login button for desktop or the profile icon on mobile phone.
 From there you can follow the prompt, and you'll be led to your account.
 1. **1.** Login through the profile icon
 2. **2.** After a successful login, you will find all menu items under the hamburger menu in the left top of your screen.